juampicerutti/TidyScreen_v2_docs_new/docs/examples/docking.md

 <figure>
   <p align="center">
   <img src="/TidyScreen_v2_docs_new/img/histo_GentamicinC1a.png" alt="Description of image" width="400"/>
-  <figcaption>**Figure X:** Clustering histogram for Gentamicin C1a redocking results.
+  <figcaption>**Figure 16:** Clustering histogram for Gentamicin C1a redocking results.
 Ranked 1 pose showed docking score of -9.25 kcal/mol, cluster size of 80, and RMSD with respect to the crystallographic pose = 0.281 Å. </figcaption>
   </p>
 </figure>